kgxsz/devops-101/part-two/README.md

 Now let's tear that stack down:

-    `aws cloudformation delete-stack --stack-name stack-one` Again, you can check the stack status to see how the delete is going, or you can check on the web console.
+    aws cloudformation delete-stack --stack-name stack-one Again, you can check the stack status to see how the deletion is going, or you can check on the web console.

 Once it's deleted, that VPC should no longer exist, the CloudFormation section on the web console should be empty, and the describe stacks command should yield absolutely nothing.